 If the answer is no, then sending branded gifts can work well.
 You just need to make sure they are high-quality, thoughtful, and useful.

 In some cases, unbranded gifts to clients can work way better.
 If the item you are giving is unexpected, appealing and/or valuable enough to produce a strong connection, then your client will use the gift and associate it positively with you and your brand although there's not a logo in sight.
-Every year, we get some customers ordering holiday gifts for their customers and specifically telling us 'no logo.'
+Every year, we get customers ordering holiday gifts for their customers and specifically telling us 'no logo.'